| Title: | The Free Algebra |

 specialist function.

-raised to the power of each element of n
+returns the sum of a raised to the power of each element of

-is tabulated in the interests of efficiency, so
+a^n3.
+Internally, n is tabulated in the interests of

 The only comparison operators are equality and inequality; x==y